Hessel de Vries

 Hessel de Vries (November 15, 1916 - December 23, 1959), was a Dutch physicist and professor at the University of Groningen who furthered the detection methods and applications of radiocarbon dating to a variety of sciences.
-The 1960 Nobel Prize in Chemistry was awarded to Willard Libby for his radiocarbon-dating method, however De Vries was not a contender, since the prize is not awarded posthumously and Hessel de Vries died in Groningen in 1959 by suicide after murdering an analyst, Anneke Hoogeveen.

 He has been called "the unsung hero of radiocarbon dating" by Eric Willis, the first director of the radiocarbon-dating laboratory at the University of Cambridge.
 His other major area of research included studies of human color vision and hearing.
 De Vries became a member of the Royal Netherlands Academy of Arts and Sciences in 1956.

+Historian J. J. Engels has noted that De Vries' work could have led to his being awarded the 1960 Nobel Prize in Chemistry alongside Willard Libby, who invented radiocarbon dating; however, the prize is not awarded posthumously, and Hessel de Vries died in Groningen in 1959 by suicide after murdering an analyst, Anneke Hoogeveen.

 Vision science

 In 1943 De Vries discovered a law of scotopic vision that was further investigated by Albert Rose and is known as the De Vries–Rose law.
 He investigated the effect of temperature on vision by requiring subjects to sit in hot baths.